Electromagnetic Source Imaging via a Data-Synthesis-Based Convolutional Encoder-Decoder Network: Methodology

 \subsubsection{Loss Function}

-In this paper, two error functions, the data-discrepancy function of measurements $D(\bm{X}_g, \bm{S}_g)$ and the auxiliary regularization-like function of source $\bm{\bar}{R}(\bm{S}_g)$, are proposed, and the final loss function is the weighted sum of these functions.
+In this paper, two error functions quantifying the reconstruction error for the source signals and that of the E/MEG signals are proposed.
+The loss function is the weighted sum of the two error functions: